200+ images by 30+ artists

 As with every show at gallery blink, the presentation of the work encourages visitors to experience art in new ways.
 We’ve become known for the way we hang and stage art.
 We often talk about how each work ‘speaks’ to its neighbor as a way of drawing in the viewer, but the staging also helps in this regard.
 We often place artifacts strategically near a piece so they draw attention to an aspect of the work perhaps not immediately obvious.
 One of our patrons put it like this:

 “Seeing the artwork hung in context makes the viewing experience so much more meaningful.
 The work is technically great, but the focus here is so much more on the heart and soul of what the art is about.”

-With such an eclectic mix of fabulous works from so many emerging and established artists, we think you will be really ‘impressed’ with this show!
+With such an eclectic mix of fabulous, affordable works from so many emerging and established artists, we think you will really enjoy this show!